The organ at Maison Symphonique de Montréal

-The OSM is proud to possess a great orchestral organ.
-Purchase of that organ was made possible courtesy of Mrs. Jacqueline Desmarais, who assumed the total cost.
-The designation keeps alive the memory of the inimitable contribution made by Mr. Pierre Béique, first general manager of the OSM, to the Orchestra’s mission of excellence.
+Purchase of this organ was made possible through the legacy of Madame Jacqueline Desmarais, who assumed the total cost and, in so doing, wished to keep alive the memory of the lasting contribution made by Mr. Pierre Béique to the OSM’s mission of excellence.

 OSM ORGANIST EMERITUS

 Olivier Latry is organist at Notre-Dame Cathedral in Paris and organ professor at the Paris Conservatory.
 His appointment to France’s premier cathedral in 1985 at the age of 23 propelled him onto the international scene: he has appeared in more than 50 countries and on all five continents as a recitalist or with orchestra.
 His extensive discography includes the complete organ works of Messiaen, the Poulenc Organ Concerto and Saint-Saëns Third Symphony with the Philadelphia Orchestra under Christoph Eschenbach.
 More recently he has recorded two CDs: a recital on an 1853 pedal piano from the Musée de la musique in Paris (works by Boëly, Schumann, Brahms, Alkan and Liszt), and the other devoted to his predecessors (Three Centuries of Organ Music at Notre-Dame de Paris).